 Uninsured and Underinsured Motorist Benefits:

 Two other related types of voluntary coverage you can (and should) purchase are uninsured and underinsured motorist benefits.
-These types of coverage protects you against a negligent defendant who illegally does not have liability insurance coverage or has minimum coverage that is inadequate to fully compensate you for your injuries.
+These types of coverage protect you against a negligent defendant who illegally does not have liability insurance coverage or has minimum coverage that is inadequate to fully compensate you for your injuries.
 If you are involved in an accident with an uninsured but negligent individual, we would make a claim for you under your own uninsured motorist coverage.
 Your own insurance carrier would then have to pay any judgment which may be rendered, up to the limits of the policy which you purchased.
 Uninsured motorist insurance coverage is compulsory under New Jersey law.
 Uninsured motorist insurance coverage is no longer required under a basic policy.

 If the person who caused the accident has liability insurance, but the policy limit of his or her liability insurance is less than the uninsured motorist coverage of your policy, we can make an additional claim under your own policy for what is called underinsured motorist benefits, in the event that your damages exceed the limits of the other party’s liability coverage.
 A complicated body of case law has evolved dealing with this type of benefit, and the experience of an attorney familiar with these issues is important in order to obtain the maximum amount of recovery for you.

 Collision coverage is a type of voluntary coverage you can purchase which provides for the repair or replacement of your own vehicle after an accident, regardless of whether or not you are at fault.
-This is different than property liability insurance coverage discussed above.
+This is different from than property liability insurance coverage discussed above.
 An innocent victim of an accident may present a claim for the property damage under his or her own collision coverage or under the negligent defendant’s property damage liability insurance coverage.
 Your own collision coverage normally includes a deductible, whereas property damage liability insurance coverage does not.
 In an automobile accident case, after a claim has been paid under collision coverage, the insurance carrier who paid the claim may proceed against the property damage liability insurance carrier for the negligent defendant to recover the amount paid out.
-This process is called subrogation, and does not affect your recovery.
+This process is called subrogation and does not affect your recovery.

 “Limitation on Lawsuit” Coverage

 New Jersey law also requires that an insured driver purchase either “limitation on lawsuit” or “no limitation on lawsuit” coverage.
 “Limitation on lawsuit” coverage applies to the pain and suffering benefits an insured is entitled to if the insured is not at fault for the accident.
 “Limitation on lawsuit” coverage requires the insured to give up the right to receive pain and suffering compensation if injured in an accident.
 An exception to this law is when the insured is seriously injured.
 A serious injury is limited to death, serious impairment of bodily functions, or permanent serious disfigurement.
-“No limitation on lawsuit” coverage is optional, however it allows the insured to receive pain and suffering benefits if another driver is at fault for the accident.
+“No limitation on lawsuit” coverage is optional, however, it allows the insured to receive pain and suffering benefits if another driver is at fault for the accident.
 We recommend the “no limitation on lawsuit” coverage.

-In all automobile accident cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any injuries.
-If you or a loved one is a victim of an automobile accident, call Law Offices of Jeffrey S. Charney, LLC now at (908)-925-8300 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
+In all automobile accident cases, it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and enable physicians or other expert witnesses to thoroughly evaluate any injuries.
+If you or a loved one is a victim of an automobile accident, call the Law Offices of Jeffrey S. Charney, LLC now at (908)-925-8300 or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.